RedHat-Middleware-Workshops/dayinthelife-integration/support/install/Installation.md

 1. Login to [OPENTLC LABS](https://labs.opentlc.com) and provision an OpenShift Container Platform cluster using the *OpenShift Workshop Deployer* catalog item:
 ![alt text](images/owd.png "OpenShift Workshop Deployer")

-2. Follow the instructions on this [installation guide](https://github.com/integr8ly/installation) to complete the Integreatly installation:
+2. Follow the instructions on this [installation guide](https://github.com/integr8ly/installation) to complete the Integreatly installation.

 #### OPTION 2: